ropensci/mctq/README.md

 ## Installation

-The first stable `mctq` version is in its final development stage, we hope that it will be available on [CRAN](https://cran.r-project.org/) soon.
+The first stable `mctq` version is already out, we hope that it will be available on [CRAN](https://cran.r-project.org/) soon.
 Until that moment comes, you can install the development version from GitHub with:

 ``` r
 # install.packages("devtools")